DanielBMarkham/Info-Ops/manuscript/chapter7.md

 That job didn't last, sadly.
 You did such a great job training people that they hired robots and now everything is being done in a warehouse in Toledo.

 Oh well.
-The next gig eventually comes through, and it's a dog house.
+The next gig eventually comes through, and it's for the dogs.
+Literally.
+It's a doghouse.

 By this time you've got the hang of things.
 You know how to tag and organize stuff.
 Fortunately you also know how to build dog houses.